Euthanasia in the United Kingdom: Double effect doctrine

-While euthanasia remains illegal in the United Kingdom, it is not uncommon for a patient’s death to be hastened and for there to be no legal ramifications attached to the physician that caused the death.
-Indeed, Lord Goff ruled in Airedale NHS Trust v Bland that doctors who intentionally do everything necessary and appropriate to relieve a patient’s pain and suffering, even with the foresight of possible terminal consequences, are considered legally protected when a death is hastened.
+While euthanasia remains illegal in the United Kingdom, it is not uncommon for a patient's death to be hastened and for there to be no legal ramifications attached to the physician that caused the death.
+Indeed, Lord Goff ruled in Airedale NHS Trust v Bland that doctors who intentionally do everything necessary and appropriate to relieve a patient's pain and suffering, even with the foresight of possible terminal consequences, are considered legally protected when a death is hastened.

 Assisted suicide

 Assisted suicide is related to, but distinct from, voluntary euthanasia.
 Voluntary euthanasia is the act of ending the life of another for the purpose of relieving their suffering.
 Assisted suicide is the ending of one's own life with the assistance of another.
-The phrase "assisted dying" is often used instead of assisted suicide by proponents of legalisation and the media when used in the context of a medically assisted suicide for the purpose of relieving suffering.
-"Assisted dying" is also the phrase used by politicians when bills are proposed in parliament.
+The phrase "assisted dying" is often used instead of assisted suicide by proponents of legalisation and the media when used in the context of a medically assisted suicide for the purpose of relieving suffering, and has been used by politicians when bills are proposed in parliament.

 Child euthanasia

 The Nuffield Council on Bioethics launched an enquiry into critical care in foetal and neonatal medicine, looking at the ethical, social and legal issues which may arise when making decisions surrounding treating extremely premature babies.
+The report was published in November 2006.